Lower Hutt: Urban area

-Of those at least 15 years old, 20,616 (24.7%) people had a bachelor or higher degree, and 14,100 (16.9%) people had no formal qualifications.
-The median income was $34,700, compared with $31,800 nationally.
-16,173 people (19.4%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 43,563 (52.2%) people were employed full-time, 11,337 (13.6%) were part-time, and 3,987 (4.8%) were unemployed.
+Of those at least 15 years old, 19,026 (22.1%) people had a bachelor's or higher degree, 41,766 (48.5%) had a post-high school certificate or diploma, and 19,980 (23.2%) people exclusively held high school qualifications.
+The median income was $47,800, compared with $41,500 nationally.
+12,957 people (15.0%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 47,736 (55.4%) people were employed full-time, 10,263 (11.9%) were part-time, and 2,679 (3.1%) were unemployed.

 Economy

 Historically, Petone, Seaview and Gracefield have been the main area for industry in the Wellington region, with industries including meat processing and freezing, motor vehicle assembly, and timber processing.
-As business have taken advantage of global manufacturing efficiencies, much of this large scale industry has changed to smaller design-led and medium-sized industries exporting to the world.
+As businesses have taken advantage of global manufacturing efficiencies, much of this large scale industry has changed to smaller design-led and medium-sized industries exporting to the world.
 Over the past 25 years service, distribution, and consumer-oriented sectors have increased.
 Lower Hutt remains the main location for light industrial activity in the Wellington Region.

 Until post-war housing development took over, the central and northern areas of the city were largely market gardens.

 In 2010 the lower reaches of the Waiwhetū Stream was cleaned up to remove toxins from decades of industry use.
 The channel was also widened to better protect against floods and native plantings and management has seen native waterlife and birds return to their habitat.

-Petone's Jackson Street and neighbouring areas have seen a resurgence in to one of Wellington's most popular retail and hospitality area.
+Petone's Jackson Street and neighbouring areas have seen a resurgence in to one of Wellington's most popular retail and hospitality areas.

-Lower Hutt has one of the greatest proportion of science, technology and high value manufacturing businesses in New Zealand.
-Crown research institute GNS Science and New Zealand's innovation centre and business accelerator Callaghan Innovation are based in Lower Hutt, along with over 800 research organisations in high-end manufacturing, research and technology.
+Lower Hutt has one of the greatest proportions of science, technology and high value manufacturing businesses in New Zealand.
+Crown Research Institute GNS Science and New Zealand's innovation centre and business accelerator Callaghan Innovation are based in Lower Hutt, along with over 800 research organisations in high-end manufacturing, research and technology.

 The suburb of Avalon was home to New Zealand's television industry from 1975 until the late 1980s.
-The Avalon film and television studios were New Zealand's first purpose-built television studios, and is the largest television studio complex in New Zealand and Australasia.
+The Avalon film and television studios were New Zealand's first purpose-built television studios, and Avalon is the largest television studio complex in Australasia.
 The studios were home to Television One from 1975 to 1980, when it merged with South Pacific Television to form Television New Zealand (TVNZ).
 After 1989 most of TVNZ's operations moved to Auckland, and the studios were eventually sold off in 2012 to a consortium of Wellington investors.
-Avalon continues to operate independently with seven film and television studios used as primarily as a feature film production base.
+Avalon continues to operate independently with seven film and television studios used primarily as a feature film production base.

 A large proportion of Lower Hutt's residents commute to the mainly commercial, service and government offices in Wellington City 12 km to the south-west.

-The Civil Aviation Authority of New Zealand (CAA) has its headquarters in Aviation House in Petone, Lower Hutt.